dapr/docs/daprdocs/content/en/getting-started/configure-state-pubsub.md

 ## Configure Dapr components

 Dapr uses components to define what resources to use for building block functionality.
-These steps will go through how to connect the resources you created above to Dapr for state and pub/sub.
+These steps go through how to connect the resources you created above to Dapr for state and pub/sub.

 In self-hosted mode, component files are automatically created under:
 - **Windows**: `%USERPROFILE%\.dapr\components\`